Bugs Bunny: Superstar: Controversy

-The documentary infuriated many of the Warner Bros. artists, as Clampett liberally took credit for several iconic Warner Bros. characters.
+The documentary infuriated many Warner Bros. artists, since Clampett took credit for several iconic Warner Bros. characters.
 Clampett implied that he was the creator of Bugs Bunny, claiming that he used Clark Gable's carrot-eating scene in It Happened One Night as inspiration for the character.
-Subsequently, Chuck Jones pointedly left out Clampett's name in the 1979 compilation film The Bugs Bunny/Road Runner Movie when Bugs discusses his "fathers" (i.e. Jones and other Warner's directors).
-Although Chuck Jones opted to not contribute to Bugs Bunny: Superstar, Jackson claimed he remained friends with Jones for many years.
+Subsequently, Chuck Jones pointedly left out Clampett's name in the 1979 compilation film The Bugs Bunny/Road Runner Movie when Bugs discusses his "fathers" (i.e. directors Jones, Tex Avery, Freleng, and Bob McKimson; writers Pierce, Foster, and Maltese; and voice artist Mel Blanc).
+Although Jones opted to not contribute to Superstar, Jackson claimed he remained friends with Jones for many years.